redpesk-core/afb-binding/docs/reference-v4/func-afb-misc.md

  * @param argument the argument to pass to the queued job
  * @param group the group of the job, NULL if no group *
- * @return 0 in case of success or -1 in case of error with errno set appropriately.
+ * @return on success, returns the id of the job, a positive number
+ *         but if it fails, returns a negative value in case of error.
+ *
+ * @see afb_job_cancel
  */
 int
 afb_job_post(